 |– Strategic Express|

 He has developed substantial teaching materials for the JCSP as a curriculum development officer (CDO).
 He has had CDO responsibility for the following curriculum (including conduct, selection of lecturers, and choice of readings) in JCSP 37:

 |– National Security & International Affairs Course Introduction|

 |– The Evolution of Power Since 1918|

 |– Europe and the EU|

 |– Russia and Eurasia.|

-For 2011-12 (JCSP 38), he was responsible for the teaching materials (LOGs) for the following activities:
+For JCSP, he has been responsible for the teaching materials (LOGs) for the following activities:

 |– International Organizations: A Case Study|